 The national governments of the world’s leading industrialized nations are failing to fulfill their pledges to end fossil fuel subsidies, according to a new study produced by the Overseas Development Institute, Oil Change International, Natural Resources Defense Council, and Global Subsidies Initiative.

-Seven years remain until an agreed to 2025 deadline to end fossil fuel subsidies is reached.
+Seven years remain until an agreed 2025 deadline to end fossil fuel subsidies is reached.
 That said, G7 countries continue to provide substantial support for the production and use of oil, gas, and coal,” the group of organizations states.
-G7 governments supported production and use of fossil fuels to the tune of at least USD81 billion in fiscal support and USD20 billion in public finance on average in 2015 and 2016, according to the report.
+According to the report, G7 governments supported the production and use of fossil fuels to the tune of at least USD81 billion in fiscal support and USD20 billion in public finance on average in 2015 and 2016.

 Pledges, What Good are Pledges?

 The G7 countries in May 2016 pledged to phase out and end all “inefficient fossil fuel subsidies” by 2025, the G7 fossil fuel subsidy tracking group points out.
 They have been tracking the G7’s progress since.